dipeshmnm/dipeshmnm.github.io/content/post/foraging-kutuli-kosa-common-vetch-pods/index.md

 ---
-title: Collecting Common Vetch Pods (Kutuli Kosa): Outdoor Nature Activity with Kids
+title: Collecting Common Vetch Pods (Kutuli Kosa)- Outdoor Nature Activity with Kids
 summary: Interested Nepali might be wondering what  Kutuli Kosa (or Kutil Kosa) is in English.
 This wild pea-like herb is called 'common vetch' in anglosphere.
 date: 2024-01-30